Getting started with Avada CLI

 Sometimes the Cloudflare server fail to make the tunnel to our ViteJS server at 5000 via Shopify CLI like the images below:

-Instead, you can make use of Ngrok to make a tunnel to 5000 port of your local machine, you will need to install Ngrok first and then start with ngrok http 5000.
+Instead, you can make use of Ngrok to make a tunnel to 5000 port of your local machine, you will need to install Ngrok first and

 Then you need to add arguments to your commands (my ngrok link is for example)